feifeigood/freeport/README.md

 # freeport
-A Rust library to find a free port
+Get a free open TCP port that is ready to use.